Last battle of Bismarck: Aftermath

+The admiralty thanked Coastal Command, whose AOC replied "It was a great hunt and we are eager and ready for more" and the Admiral commanding the Free French Forces offered "my heartiest congratulations for the splendid achievement of the Royal Navy in sinking the Bismarck."

 Unaware of the fate of the ship, Group West, the German command base, continued to issue signals to Bismarck for some hours, until Reuters reported news from Britain that the ship had been sunk.
 In Britain, the House of Commons was informed of the sinking early that afternoon.

 The sinking of the Bismarck, especially the loss of her crew, dealt a massive blow to German morale.
-To Hitler the sinking was shattering, and validated his fear of open-sea warfare against the British navy.
+To Hitler the sinking was shattering, and validated his fear of open-sea warfare against the Royal Navy.
 In addition Hitler's confidence in German sea power and Admiral Raeder began to wane.
-When the British interrogated the survivors of the Bismarck, it was clear that morale aboard the vessel before it sank was very low because Lutjens was driving them to despair in regards to preparing to die.
+When the British interrogated the survivors of the Bismarck, it was clear that morale aboard the vessel before it sank was very low because Lütjens was driving them to despair in regards to preparing to die.